graasp/graasp-desktop/docs/tests/testing.md

 Any space data (JSON data, .zip file, etc) are saved in `test/fixtures/spaces`.

+To test spaces containing user-related data you need to either:

+- build the space during the test so that it contain the same generated id for your user
+- mock users in the database at the beginning of the app

 ## Write tests

 **Data existance:** Since the application launched by spectron doesn't save any data, each time an application is started, it is based on a fresh and default database.